zakimadaoui/proto_helper_lib/README.md

 //get commandName as a single charachter (BEST PRACTICE) char commandName  = command->getNameAsChar();

-// get your parameters and convert to the data type that you need
+// get your parameters and convert them to the data type that you need

 int   param0 = command->getParam(0)->getIntValue();;
 float param1 = command->getParam(1)->getFloatValue();;